-xlog\method (optional)
+xlog_method (optional)

-Set to fetch (default) to collect the transaction log files after the backup is completed.
+Use this field to specify how the transaction log should be collected during the execution of pg_basebackup.
+The default value is fetch; it specifies that the transaction log files will be collected after backup is completed.
 Set to stream to stream the transaction log in parallel with the full backup creation.